 - Website support;

-- IT support; and
+- IT support;

-- Broadband support.
+- Broadband support; and

+- Development of strategic ICT management and investment plan.

 PR, Marketing, Branding and Communications

 The BDMAT will provide a clear branding guide that sets out how the BDMAT is to be referenced and presented in all academy materials, documents etc.